Caedendi/D2RMM-Loot-Filter-Simple/README.md

 Adds a simple customizable loot filter to Diablo 2: Resurrected using D2RMM. <br>
 Cleans up item names to remove clutter and emphasizes important items.
 For the full feature list, see below.

+Recommended for those who want a quick and simple template to modify themselves. <br>
+If you don't want to modify .js files and rather have a shitload of presets, see the Extended version above.

 ## Table of Contents

 - [Features](#features)